The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 He also said that the civilian justice system has been handling terrorism cases successfully for years.

-Eric Holder said we can protect classified material because of the classified information procedures act.
+Eric Holder said we can protect classified material because of the Classified Information Procedures Act.

-But folks, it's not just classified information that's helpful to terrorist organizations, the list of people who might be identified as unendicted co-conspirators that Andy McCarthy had to turn over in 1995 in his trial of Obar Abdel Rahman wasn't classified, but it told Al-Qaeda who was on the government's investigative radar screen.
+The list of people who might be identified as unindicted co-conspirators that Andy McCarthy had to turn over in 1995 in his trial of Obar Abdel-Rahman wasn't classified, but it told al-Qaeda who was on the government's investigative radar screen.

-It's this is a disaster.
+This is a disaster.

-He says we're gonna we're not we're gonna be able to uh we're gonna be able to protect classified information just as we do in uh in a military commissions act uh in the military tribunals.
+He says, we're going to be able to protect classified information just as we do in a Military Commissions Act, in the military tribunals, because they're based on the same set of rules.

 Well, they might be based on the same set of rules, but they're not the same set of rules.